 €6,600 (Full EU fee rate including the Student Contribution Charge)

 For EU students taking a second degree (new entrants to NCAD) the fee rate is:

 €7,567 (Full EU fee rate including the Student Contribution Charge).

 UK and Northern Ireland students registered at NCAD can apply for UK and NI student grants and loans.

 Important information about the UK EU referendum result and NCAD tuition fees

 Existing enrolled UK/ NI students will retain an EU fee status, if they already have it, for the duration of their degree programme.

-UK/NI students due to enrol in the 2016-2017 academic year, and who have an EU fee status for that year, will retain this status for the duration of their programme.
+UK/NI students who enrol in the 2018-2019 academic year, and who have an EU fee status for that year, will retain this status for the duration of their programme.